tvillarete/ipod-classic-js/README.md

 iPod Classic you used to own that now connects to Spotify and Apple Music — the two most popular music streaming platforms in the world.

-**iPod Classic JS** recreates the iconic iPod Classic experience in your browser, complete with the signature click wheel navigation and that satisfying tactile feel (Android only) — but now powered by **Spotify** and **Apple Music**, giving you access to millions of songs.
+**iPod.js** recreates the iconic iPod Classic experience in your browser, complete with the signature click wheel navigation and that satisfying tactile feel (Android only) — but now powered by **Spotify** and **Apple Music**, giving you access to millions of songs.

 Built with extensibility in mind, this isn't just a music player.
 It can run games (like the classic Brick game!), and there's room for many more apps and easter eggs in the future.